polterguy/ingen/README.md

 which he can show to the guy in the desk accepting tickets.
 And actual record will be inserted into the MySQL database table called _"ticket"_.

+If I had had another hour, I'd probably be able to send an email to the guest, with an actual ticket instead of this silly _"take a photo of your ticket"_ thingie ...

 ### The admin backend

+The system determines if you're an admin or just a visitor based upon whether or not you're logged in or not.
+The entire system then loads it forms dynamically, using Ajax.
+Belowis how it looks like when an admin visits the system.

 ![alt screenshot 5](https://phosphorusfive.files.wordpress.com/2018/06/screen-shot-2018-06-23-at-06-23-10.png)